architect/dynalite/README.md

 [![Build Status](https://secure.travis-ci.org/mhart/dynalite.png?branch=master)](http://travis-ci.org/mhart/dynalite)

-A mock implementation of Amazon's DynamoDB, focussed on correctness and performance, and built on LevelDB (well, [@rvagg](https://github.com/rvagg)'s awesome [LevelUP](https://github.com/rvagg/node-levelup) to be precise).
+An implementation of Amazon's DynamoDB, focussed on correctness and performance, and built on LevelDB (well, [@rvagg](https://github.com/rvagg)'s awesome [LevelUP](https://github.com/rvagg/node-levelup) to be precise).

 This project aims to match the live DynamoDB instances as closely as possible